 A courier visits the main GP surgeries and other clinics on a daily basis Monday to Friday (except for Bank and Statutory Holidays) to collect specimens.
 The numbers and times of the pick-up are dependent on location; however most surgeries receive two collections a day Monday - Friday excluding Public Holidays.
+If there are specimens that are being left until the next day for collection, they should remain at room temperature (with the exception of full blood count specimens which should be held at 4°C).

 NHS Doc.
-Name: GP-PD-HandBook Authoriser: R Parish Harrogate and District NHS Foundation Trust Revision No: 015 Date of Issue: 20/10/23 Title: Pathology Users' Handbook Page 20 of 108
+Name: GP-PD-HandBook Authoriser: R Parish Harrogate and District NHS Foundation Trust Revision No: 017 Date of Issue: 08/08/2024 Title: Pathology Users' Handbook Page 20 of 125